SOFTER is a study designed to see if the use of water softeners can help prevent eczema.

 What are the skin tests?

 We use several different pieces of equipment to take measurements and samples of your baby’s skin, however these are all relatively non-invasive and cause no harm.
+The exact measurements offered vary depending on the study site.
 We use an instrument that rests on the skin to look at the amount of water in your baby’s skin, and another that measures the pH and compounds on the surface, such as soap residues or naturally occurring oils.
 Small sticky-tape discs allow us to take a few microscopic samples of the skin for us to study the immune system in a process that is akin to carefully peeling off sellotape.
 On the first visit we swab the arm and nose of each baby to examine the bacteria on the skin surface, and we take a saliva sample to identify genetic markers for eczema.

 What happens to the samples, data and confidential information collected?